 Known as the place to escape for a romantic break, in recent years the number of couples travelling to the Maldives has increased hugely.
-Although the six-hour-plus travel time may not exactly be a “short trip” we couldn’t resist including it in our round up.
-If the crystal-clear waters, white sand beaches and picture-perfect moments are your thing, you really can’t do much better than the Maldives.
+Although the six-hour-plus travel time may not exactly be a “short trip” we couldn’t resist including it in our roundup.
+If crystal-clear waters, white sand beaches and picture-perfect moments are your thing, you really can’t do much better!

 Fly To: Velana International Airport (also known as Malé International Airport)

 Flight Time: 6 hours and 50 minutes, (Cathay Pacific and Cathay Dragon both fly direct from Hong Kong), plus sea plane or boat transfer time to your hotel